dawnlh/awesome-low-light-image-enhancement/README.md

 # Awesome Low Light Image Enhancement

-**This is a resource list for low light image enhancement, including datasets, methods/codes/papers, metrics, blogs and so on.**
+**This is a resource list for low light image enhancement, including datasets, methods/codes/papers, metrics and so on.**

 Looking forward to your sharing!
-You can come up with your ideas and suggestions in the [issue](https://github.com/dawnlh/low-light-image-enhancement-resources/issues)
+You can come up with your ideas and suggestions in the [issue](https://github.com/dawnlh/low-light-image-enhancement-resources/issues) or directly pull request.

 ## Introduction